 Part 1 of FCE Speaking focuses on your ability to talk about topics of general interest, such as your work or studies, how you spend your free time or your plans for the future – something you are familiar with.
 In this part the interlocutor asks each candidate two or three questions.
-You are expected to listen what the other candidate says as well as the questions asked as you might be asked the same question (e.g. “And what about you?”).
-However, this part does not involve direct communication between candidates.
+You are expected to listen what the other candidate says as well as the questions asked.
+This thing is, you might be asked the same question (e.g. “And what about you?”).
+This part, however, does not involve direct communication between candidates.
 This part is about two minutes long.

-Keep your answers fairly short – two or three sentences at most.
-Make sure to stick to the topic at hand.
-They have to sound natural – do not use any memorised responses as they are easy to spot and this can often lead to a lower mark.
-Rehearsed answers might also be not about the question asked as there is considerable variety in the questions, even though the range of topics is quite limited.
+Keep your answers fairly short – two or three sentences should be enough.
+Always stick to the topic you get.
+Your answers should sound natural – do not use any memorised responses.
+These are easy to spot and can often lead to a lower mark.
+Rehearsed answers might also not be about the question asked as there is considerable variety in questions, even though the range of topics is quite limited.

 Part 1 sample questions and answers

 What is your hometown like?